atlassian/data-center-helm-charts/docs/docs/README.md

 ## Installing the Helm charts

 * [Prerequisites and setup](userguide/PREREQUISITES.md) - everything you need to do before installing the Helm charts
+* [Verification](userguide/VERIFICATION.md) - verify the integrity of the Helm charts
 * [Installation](userguide/INSTALLATION.md) - the steps to install the Helm charts
 * [Migration](userguide/MIGRATION.md) - what you have to do if you're migrating an existing deployment to Kubernetes